 Analyzing, Interpreting and Reporting Basic Research Results

-Adapted from the Field Guide to Nonprofit Program Design, Marketing and Evaluation and Field Guide to Consulting and Organizational Development.
+A Field Guide to Nonprofit Program Design, Marketing and Evaluation, Field Guide to Consulting and Organizational Development with Nonprofits and Field Guide to Consulting and Organizational Development.

 Sections of This Topic Include

 - Who Should Carry Out the Research?

 - Contents of a Research Report — An Example